FamilySearch/pewpew/guide/src/config.md

 ```

 ## Har to Yaml Converter
-If the load test is hitting endpoints loaded by a web page, you can use the [Har to Yaml Converter](https://beta.familysearch.org/status/performance-test/yamlwriter).
-First you need to create a [Har File](https://docs.microsoft.com/en-us/azure/azure-portal/capture-browser-trace) from the page load, then use the Converter to generate a Yaml Config file.
+If you are attempting to load test a specific web page or the resources on a web page, you can use the [Har to Yaml Converter](https://beta.familysearch.org/status/performance-test/yamlwriter).
+First you need to create a [Har File](https://docs.microsoft.com/en-us/azure/azure-portal/capture-browser-trace) from the page load, then use the [Converter](https://beta.familysearch.org/status/performance-test/yamlwriter) to generate a Yaml Config file.